yi-huan/brackets-menus.manager/README.md

 #### optional preference

-> change the preference (brackets.json) `menusManager.store.sync` to true for delete Menus and Keys nonexistent
+> change the preference (brackets.json) `menusManager.store.sync` to true for delete Menus and Keys nonexistent (more RAM use)